egendata/docs/content/infrastructure/example-cv/_index.md

 ---
-title: Operator
+title: Example-CV
 ---

-This guide should help you setup from scratch or understand how the CI for [operator](https://github.com/egendata/operator) is configured
+This guide should help you setup from scratch or understand how the CI for [example-cv](https://github.com/egendata/example-cv) is configured

 ## Step 1 - creating a deployment, service and route in OpenShift (The one where things are done manual)